CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 Puhti, Mahti and LUMI each have
-[their own web interface](../../computing/webinterface/index.md), which allows interacting with the supercomputer using a web browser.
+[their own web interface](../../computing/webinterface/index.md), which allows interacting with the supercomputer through a web browser.
 The web interface is a good choice for interactive computing, such as analyzing, exploring and visualizing data.
 For this purpose, the web interface features multiple interactive applications, like